Why Consulting? Best Answers for Your Interview

 How Does "Why Consulting" Differ from "Why This Firm"?

 Many candidates confuse these two questions, but they test different things.
-"Why consulting" asks why you want to work in the consulting industry.
-"Why this firm" asks why you want to work at that specific company.
+"Why consulting" asks why you want to work in the consulting industry, while "why this firm" asks why you want to work at that specific company.
 You need separate answers for each.

-Your "why this firm" answer should focus on what makes that specific firm unique: its culture, its industry focus areas, specific people you have met, its approach to staffing or training, or its values.
-This answer should change for each firm you interview with.
+Your "why this firm" answer should focus on what makes that specific firm unique: its culture, its industry focus areas, specific people you have met, or its approach to staffing and training.
+The bar is highest at the top firms, so a question like why McKinsey deserves its own dedicated preparation.

-Here is a simple way to think about it.
+Here is a simple test.
 If your answer to "why McKinsey" could also work for "why BCG," it is not specific enough.
-You need concrete details about the firm.
 Mentioning a conversation with a current consultant at that firm is one of the strongest ways to personalize this answer.

 Frequently Asked Questions

 Your answer should be 60 to 90 seconds long.
-This is enough time to cover your opening statement, three reasons with brief evidence, and a closing statement.
+That is enough time for an opening statement, three reasons with brief personal evidence, and a closing statement.
 Anything under 30 seconds feels unprepared.
 Anything over 2 minutes risks losing the interviewer's attention.

-Yes, your core "why consulting" answer can stay the same across firms.
-This question is about the industry, not the specific firm.
-However, be ready for the follow-up "why this firm" question, which requires a unique answer for each company.
-For tips on preparing your tell me about yourself and other behavioral answers, see our guide.
+Yes, your core "why consulting" answer can stay the same across firms because the question is about the industry, not the specific company.
+Be ready for the follow-up "why this firm" question, which requires a unique answer for each firm.
+Your tell me about yourself answer should also stay consistent with the reasons you give here.

-If you are unsure, spend time researching the career before your interview.
-Talk to current consultants, read about what the day-to-day work is like, and attend info sessions.
-You need to find at least three genuine reasons before you interview.
-If you cannot, consulting may not be the right fit for you right now, and that is okay.
+Spend time researching the career before your interview.
+Talk to current consultants, read about the day-to-day work, and attend info sessions.
+You need at least three genuine reasons before you interview.
+If you cannot find them, consulting may not be the right fit for you right now, and that is okay.

-This question is almost always asked at the beginning of the interview, before the case interview starts.
-It is part of the behavioral or fit portion of the interview.
-At McKinsey, it typically comes up during the Personal Experience Interview.
-At BCG and Bain, it usually appears in the first 5 to 10 minutes of the interview.
+This question is almost always asked at the beginning of the interview, before the case starts.
+It is part of the behavioral or fit portion.
+At McKinsey, it typically comes up around the McKinsey PEI.
+At BCG and Bain, it usually appears in the first 5 to 10 minutes.

 Everything You Need to Land a Consulting Offer